FraudDetection/FRAUDRE/README.md

 # FRAUDRE
 **Overview**

-This repository is PyTorch implementation of the method proposed in "GraphMNIST: A Graph Imbalance and Inconsistency Resistant Graph Fraud Detector".
+This repository is PyTorch implementation of the method proposed in "FRAUDRE: Fraud Detection Dual-Resistant toGraph Inconsistency and Imbalance".

 **Requirements**